 iPhone photography tips for beginners

-1. Use the volume button to prevent camera shake
+1. Use the volume button to prevent the camera from shaking

 Did you know that when you’re taking photos with your iPhone, the shutter doesn’t actually release until you remove your finger from the button?
-Combined with the slim size of your phone and the way you have to hold it to get a good shot, that makes for a good amount of camera shake, resulting in blurry photos.
+Combined with the phone's slim size and the way you have to hold it to get a good shot, this causes a lot of camera shake, resulting in blurry photos.

 2. Take more photos than you want or need

-Becoming a better photographer doesn’t happen overnight, so be prepared to take lots of photos.
+Becoming a better photographer doesn’t happen overnight, so be prepared to take many photos.
 Professional photographers take hundreds, even thousands of photos during the course of a single photoshoot.
-The more you take, the better the odds that you’ll come away with the shot you wanted.
+The more you take, the better the odds you’ll get away with the shot you wanted.

 When photographing people, taking multiple shots is the best way to ensure you get a good expression, and the same holds true for wildlife and pet photography.